rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 **Open Research Opportunities**

- **Summer of Research Internship**
- Students are given 12 weeks of research allowance to work in a selected field in Statistical machine learning and deep learning.
-Students will be based at the Centre for Translational Data Science, The University of Sydney.
-[More details here:](https://github.com/rohitash-chandra/rohitash-chandra.github.io/blob/master/files/SummerResearch.pdf)

  **Honours Research Projects**
  1. "Climate precipitation in geological timeframe", Co-supervised  with  Prof. Dietmar Muller, School of Geosciences